-The intern will be working in various departments under the supervision of the Behavioral Programs Coordinator, learning about what goes into a behavioral husbandry program.
-The intern should be in college (or recently graduated) and working towards a degree in the biology, psychology or related fields, and should have a basic knowledge of operant conditioning and/or of animal behavior.
+QUALIFICATIONS: Be currently enrolled in a college or university, or have recently graduated.
+Have a minimum of one year of course work in a major field of study to be applied during the internship (e.g. Biology, Zoology, Psychology, Environmental Science, etc.) and should have a basic knowledge of operant conditioning and/or of animal behavior.
 Interns need to have a recent TB test, and tetanus shot.
 Because of the nature of working close to a variety of animals, both alongside the management and keeper staff, the applicant needs to demonstrate maturity, self-motivation, and an ability to follow direction.
 Applicant must be able to work 24 hours per week for 12 weeks.
 A basic knowledge and understanding of computer word processing and PowerPoint is helpful.
 The ability to gain and hold a driver’s license is required.
 First Aid/CPR certified preferred.
 They must also pass a background check and a drug test if selected.

 WORK SCHEDULE: 24 hours a week for a minimum of 12 weeks.
 Interns are expected to work on holidays and weekends.

 COMPENSATION: The Behavioral Programs Internship is unpaid.
 Professional development opportunities will be available.
 Possible college credit is available for those able to receive it through their college/university.
 No housing provided.

 TO APPLY: Applications are due by February 15, 2020.
 Please visit https://www.hoglezoo.org/jobs_volunteers/internships/